 The CASAL office is in Room 275 of Julka Hall, which houses the College of Education and Human Services.
 Office hours are from 9 a.m. until 5 p.m., Monday through Friday.
 The CASAL office telephone number is 216-687-4613, or extension 4613 if you are using a campus phone.
-If you need assistance when the office is closed, you may leave a message on the voicemail system, and someone will return your call as soon as possible.
-If you have a question for a faculty member that requires an immediate answer, email the faculty member or the department chairperson and counseling program coordinator.
+If you need assistance when the office is closed, you may leave a message on the voicemail system and someone will return your call as soon as possible.
+If you have a question for a faculty member that requires an immediate answer email the faculty member or the department chairperson and counseling program coordinator, Dr. MacCluskie, at k.maccluskie@csuohio.edu